 A 2.0-litre petrol engine is next.
 It can be ordered with 187 or 242bhp, with four-wheel drive being fitted on the former.
 Having the all-drive system means the 187bhp version can keep pace with the 242bhp engine; 0-62mph acceleration takes 7.1 and 6.8 seconds respectively.
 Even the 242bhp engine - shared with the Volkswagen Golf GTI and Skoda Octavia vRS - is down on power compared to the last-generation Leon Cupra, but isn’t too far off in terms of straight-line speed.

 Performance fans need to look at the range-topping 306bhp engine, which is familiar from a range of hot VW Group products such as the Volkswagen T-Roc R and Audi S3.
 Thanks to standard-fit four-wheel drive, the 0-62mph dash is dispatched in just 4.9 seconds, and the top speed is 155mph.

 There are also two plug-in hybrid versions if you want to enjoy performance and lower running costs.
-These offer 202 and 242bhp, and complete the 0-62mph benchmark in 7.8 seconds and seven seconds flat respectively.
+These offer 202bhp or 242bhp, and complete the 0-62mph benchmark in 7.8 seconds and seven seconds flat respectively.
 They don’t sound particularly inspiring when you’re accelerating hard, although choosing Cupra mode will pipe in a five-cylinder engine noise.

 It’s worth noting that the Formentor range is split in two.
 The V1 and V2 trim levels come with a choice of the 148 and 187bhp petrols, plus the lower-powered hybrid.
 VZ versions - short for ‘veloz’, meaning fast in Spanish - can be ordered with the 242bhp petrol and hybrid engines and the full-fat 306bhp engine.